Bmg66/carsonpowell.github.io/_pages/about.md

   - /about.html
 ---

-# 👋 Welcome to Carson Powell's Website
+# 👋 Welcome!

 ## 📝 About Me

 Hi there!
 I'm Carson Powell, a tech enthusiast and lifelong learner with a knack for solving problems and a passion for helping others.
-Whether I'm troubleshooting computer issues, diving into the latest advancements in AI, or designing creative projects with Adobe tools, I bring enthusiasm and dedication to everything I do.
+Whether I'm troubleshooting computer issues, diving into the latest advancements in AI, or designing creative projects with Adobe tools, I bring enthusiasm and dedication to everything I do!

 I recently graduated from Classical Academy High School, where I honed my skills in programming, artificial intelligence, and digital design.
-I'm known for being a reliable and friendly resource, always ready to tackle new challenges and lend a helping hand.
+I'm known for being a reliable and friendly resource, always ready to tackle new challenges and lend a helping hand!

 Outside of tech, I love working out and staying active.
-Whether it's hitting the gym or going for a run, fitness is a big part of my life.
-I also volunteer as a counselor at Emmanuel Faith Community Church, where I enjoy guiding and supporting Jr. High students.
-I'm excited about the future and eager to continue growing in the fields of technology and AI.
+Whether it's hitting the gym or going for a run, fitness and staying healthy is a big part of my life.
+I have created multiple projects surounding AI, chrome extensions and much more I also volunteer as a counselor at Emmanuel Faith Community Church, where I enjoy guiding and supporting Jr. High students.
+I'm excited about the future and eager to continue growing in the fields of technology and AI

 ## 🎓 Education